Federal Kidnapping Lawyer

 What is Kidnapping?

-federal kidnapping defense lawyer floridaState charges of kidnapping takes place when someone is taken by force or fear to another location.
-Federal kidnapping on the other hand, takes place when the kidnapper takes the victim across state lines or the if the victim was held for over 24 hours.
+State charges of kidnapping take place when someone is taken by force or fear to another location.
+Federal kidnapping, on the other hand, takes place when the kidnapper takes the victim across state lines or if the victim is held for over 24 hours.
 Under 18 U.S.C. § 1201(b) if the defendant fails to release the victim within 24 hours after they are illegally detained, confined, or kidnapped there is a rebuttable presumption that the person has been transported in interstate or foreign commerce which is a condition under federal kidnapping.
-Therefore, even if the defendant did not take the victim across state line he or she may be charge under federal law if the victim is not release within 24 hours.
+Therefore, even if the defendant did not take the victim across the state line, he or she may be charged under federal law if the victim is not released within 24 hours.

 Federal offenses are prosecuted more aggressively than state crimes.
 The conditions of each situation have an impact on the nature of the charges and the likelihood of a conviction.
-The penalties for committing federal kidnapping are very serious, the sentence starts from 20 years to life in prison.
-If during the kidnapping, there was a dangerous weapon involved or a request for payment in order to return the victim, the sentencing can be even longer.
+The penalties for committing federal kidnapping are very serious; the sentence starts from 20 years to life in prison.
+If, during the kidnapping, there was a dangerous weapon involved or a request for payment in order to return the victim, the sentencing can be even longer.
 There is a 20-year mandatory minimum sentence if the victim of a kidnapping is under 18 years old, and the defendant is not a relative.

-To prove the charges of kidnapping, the prosecution must prove beyond reasonable doubt that the defendant used force or threat of force to abduct or imprison another person against their will; or that the defendant held the victim for a reward, or used the victim as a shield or hostage.
+To prove the charges of kidnapping, the prosecution must prove beyond reasonable doubt that the defendant used force or threat of force to abduct or imprison another person against their will or that the defendant held the victim for a reward or used the victim as a shield or hostage.

 Can You Kidnap Your Own Child?

-federal kidnapping lawyer in floridaIf a parent is accused and charge of kidnapping their child, they will fall under the Title 18, section 1204 of the United States Code, which states that it’s unlawful for a parent to remove a child from the custody of the other parent without obtaining the other parent’s consent.
+If a parent is accused and charged with kidnapping their child, they will fall under Title 18, section 1204 of the United States Code, which states that it’s unlawful for a parent to remove a child from the custody of the other parent without obtaining the other parent’s consent.
 The penalty for committing this offense is significantly less than the standard kidnapping, in such cases the sentence is around 3 years.
-However, such distinction is not applied to a parent that has had their legal parental rights terminated.
+However, such distinction is not applied to a parent who has had their legal parental rights terminated.

 How Can You Fight Kidnapping Charges?